irrigation pivot in western Kansas at sunset

 Building Irrigation Networks for Kansas

 At the core of TAPS is the goal to build a robust irrigation network that serves as a collaborative hub for growers, industry, specialists, agronomists, government entities, and more.
-Our research team works with key partners to cultivate a shared space for agronomy knowledge exchange and innovation in sustainable irrigation practices.
+Our research team works with key partners to cultivate a shared space for the exchange of agronomic knowledge and innovation in sustainable irrigation practices.

-By organizing interactive, real-life farm management competitions, TAPS propels advancements in profitability and input-use efficiency and establishes a thriving community.
-Together with our partners, including the Department of Agronomy, the Western Kansas Research-Extension Centers, and the Kansas Center for Agricultural Resources and the Environment, natural resources districts, non-profit organizations, industry leaders, and financial institutions, we are dedicated to building a resilient and interconnected network that lays the foundation for a sustainable future in irrigation.
+By organizing interactive, real-life farm management competitions, the TAPS Network drives improvements in profitability and input-use efficiency and fosters a thriving community.
+Together with our partners, including the Department of Agronomy, the Western Kansas Research-Extension Centers, the Kansas Center for Agricultural Resources and the Environment, natural resources districts, non-profit organizations, industry leaders, and financial institutions, we are dedicated to building a resilient and interconnected network that lays the foundation for a sustainable future in irrigation.

 KSU-TAPS logo